redpesk-core/afb-app-manager/docs/permissions.md

   Conversely, not having this permission set RestrictRealtime=on to forbid realtime features.

-- `urn:AGL:permission::public:display`
+- `urn:redpesk:permission::public:display`

   Adds the group "display" to the list of supplementary groups of the process.

-- `urn:AGL:permission::public:syscall:clock`
+- `urn:redpesk:permission::public:syscall:clock`

   Without this permission SystemCallFilter=~@clock is set to forbid call to clock.

-- `urn:AGL:permission::public:no-htdocs`
+- `urn:redpesk:permission::public:no-htdocs`

   The http directory served is not "htdocs" but "."

-- `urn:AGL:permission::public:applications:read`
+- `urn:redpesk:permission::public:applications:read`

   Allows to read data of installed applications (and to access icons).

-- `urn:AGL:permission::partner:service:no-ws`
+- `urn:redpesk:permission::partner:service:no-ws`

   Forbids services to provide its API through websocket.

-- `urn:AGL:permission::partner:service:no-dbus`
+- `urn:redpesk:permission::partner:service:no-dbus`

   Forbids services to provide its API through D-Bus.

-- `urn:AGL:permission::system:run-by-default`
+- `urn:redpesk:permission::system:run-by-default`

   Starts automatically the application.
 Example: home-screen.

-- `urn:AGL:permission::partner:scope-platform`
+- `urn:redpesk:permission::partner:scope-platform`

   Install the service at the scope of the platform.

-- `urn:AGL:permission::partner:tty`
+- `urn:redpesk:permission::partner:tty`

   Adds the group "tty" to the list of supplementary groups of the process.

-- `urn:AGL:permission::partner:dialout`
+- `urn:redpesk:permission::partner:dialout`

   Adds the group "dialout" to the list of supplementary groups of the process.

-- `urn:AGL:permission::partner:video`
+- `urn:redpesk:permission::partner:video`

   Adds the group "video" to the list of supplementary groups of the process.

-- `urn:AGL:permission::system:capability:keep-all`
+- `urn:redpesk:permission::system:capability:keep-all`

   Keep all capabilities for the service.
 Note that implementing that permission is not mandatory or can be adapted for the given